markaleung/actuary-simulation/Readme.md

 # Main.py

 ## Class Tree
-- Insurance: claims use deaths, premiums in all years
+- Insurance: claims use deaths, premiums in all years, round
     - InsuranceInterest: recalculate interest when calculating actual reserves
     - InsuranceExpected: expected = template.expected * policies
         - InsuranceDeduct: deduct when higher than expected * 1.5 from year 1 to 30